 You will track the change from a medieval monarchy on an offshore island of Europe to the dominant trading and financial power of the 18th century.
 Will shape the four-session course.

 Session 1: The end of the Wars of the Roses and the foundation of a sustainable royal authority.
 Henry Vlll’s assertion of imperial power.
 Henry Vlll is still a towering figure in most people’s historical imagination.
 Reasons for this will be discussed, also the effect of the Reformation, the fragility of the dynasty.

-Session 5: The ‘successful’ Stuarts: William and Mary; Good Queen Anne.
+Session 4: James ll, the intolerable Stuart; and the. ‘successful’ Stuarts: William and Mary; Good Queen Anne.
 William lll and his backers managed a huge transformation from aspirations of restoring absolutism to a rich, prosperous ‘Great Britain Inc’.
 Under Anne (and the first of the Churchills) that was confirmed by the victory over France.

 On completion of the course learners will be able to identify key personalities and major themes in English and British history in the 16th and 17th centuries; critically read and discuss recent historical writing, biography and some major novels; think of English history in a European context; demonstrate an understanding of major social, economic and religious movements that underpinned or resulted from political change.